burakdogangazi/Fuzzy-GA-Vehicle-Path-Tracking-Optimization/README.md

-# BMProje — Fuzzy Logic + Genetic Algorithm Vehicle Optimization
+#  Fuzzy Logic + Genetic Algorithm Vehicle Path Optimization

 **Short description:** This project uses fuzzy logic controllers (angle & velocity) optimized by a genetic algorithm (GA) to train a simulated vehicle to follow generated paths.
 It includes tools to run training/benchmarks and an interactive simulation viewer.